HBase on Amazon S3 (Amazon S3 storage mode) - Amazon EMR

 Persistent HFile tracking

 Persistent HFile tracking uses a HBase system table called hbase:storefile to directly track the HFile paths used for read operations.
 New HFile paths are added to the table as additional data is added to HBase.
 This removes rename operations as a commit mechanism in the critical write path HBase operations and improves recovery time when opening a HBase region by reading from the hbase:storefile system table instead of filesystem directory listing.
-This feature is enabled by default on Amazon EMR version 6.2.0 and later, and does not require any manual migration steps.
+This feature is enabled by default on Amazon EMR version 6.2.0 to 7.3.0 and does not require any manual migration steps.

 Note